puppetlabs/design-system/packages/react-components/source/react/library/link/Link.md

 ## Overview

-The Link component encapsulates link styling but allows rendering of custom html elements.
+The Link component encapsulates link styling but allows rendering of custom HTML elements.

 Links drill into item details (for example, about a specific node).
 Apply text links to body content elements and body-small content elements, but not to titles or headings.
 The application of a link does not change the underlying type style, except by the addition of color and an underline.